-The shares will either be picked up at the farm or at a predetermined drop site on a particular day and time, or will be delivered to your house (if you so choose for an additional $100).
+The shares will either be picked up at the farm or at a predetermined drop site.
+The drop sites are Kavarna Coffeehouse in Green Bay , Great Harvest Bread in DePere, or Down to Earth in Howard.
 The cost can either be paid in full at the beginning of the season or in two separate payments: once at the beginning of the season and once 10 weeks into it.
 In addition to the weekly produce, bulk fruit such as blueberries and peaches will be available during the middle to late summer.

 We will also be offering a bread share, where a loaf of bread is included with your veggies, and an egg share, where a dozen eggs is included with your produce.
 Finally, at various points throughout the summer we will offer a “pork share,” providing a variety of pork cuts adding up to roughly 25 pounds.